What’s the best bank to open a savings account?

-The amount you need to bring will depend on your preferred savings account type.
+The amount you must bring depends on your preferred savings account type.

-The required opening balance for BPI savings accounts ranges from Php 100 to Php 100,000.
-You don’t have to pay an initial deposit if you’ll open a BPI Padala Moneyger, Save-Up, or BPInoy Savings account.
+The required opening balance for BPI savings accounts ranges from Php 3,000 to Php 100,000.
+You don’t have to pay an initial deposit to open a BPI Padala Moneyger or Save-Up.

-Go to your preferred BPI or BPI Family Savings during banking hours.
+Go to your preferred BPI branch during banking hours.

-Most BPI branches are open on Mondays to Fridays, from 9 a.m. to 4:30 p.m.
-Those located in malls extend up to 6 p.m. or even 7:30 p.m., like SM Megamall and Glorietta 4 branches.
+Most BPI branches are open Mondays to Fridays, from 9 a.m. to 4:00 p.m.
+9. Those in malls extend to 6 p.m. or 7:30 p.m., like SM Megamall and Glorietta 4 branches.

 Select BPI branches also operate on Saturdays.

-If you plan to open a BPI Direct savings account, you still need to do it in a BPI branch.
+If you plan to open a BPI Direct savings account, you must do it in a BPI branch.

-Don’t forget to bring the requirements—both the original copy and photocopy.
+Don’t forget to bring the original copy and photocopy of the requirements.